What is equity release?

-Although you can safeguard a portion of your home's value as inheritance, its sale will go towards paying off your lifetime mortgage so the amount you can leave as inheritance will reduce
+Although you can safeguard a portion of your home's value to leave as an inheritance, paying off the lifetime mortgage will still reduce the amount available to your beneficiaries.

 - Potential tax and welfare benefits impact

 We add interest annually onto both your loan and interest already added, which quickly increases the amount you owe.
-Everything is then repaid once you die or go into long-term care, usually from the sale of your home, subject to our terms and conditions
+Everything is then repaid, usually from the sale of your home, when you die or go into long-term care, subject to our terms and conditions.

 - Lifetime commitment

-If you'd like to end your lifetime mortgage early, then you may have to pay a substantial early repayment charge
+A lifetime mortgage is usually designed to run for the rest of your life, until you die or need to go into long-term care.
+If your circumstances change and you'd like to end your lifetime mortgage early, then you may have to pay a substantial early repayment charge.

 Are you eligible?